Corticosteroids for Polymyalgia Rheumatica or Giant Cell Arteritis

 How Well It Works

-Most people with polymyalgia rheumatica or giant cell arteritis respond quickly to corticosteroid treatment and can usually stop taking the medicine after 1 to 2 years.
+Most people who have polymyalgia rheumatica or giant cell arteritis respond quickly to corticosteroid treatment.
+They can usually stop taking the medicine after 1 to 2 years.
 Some people keep taking low doses of corticosteroids for several years to control symptoms such as pain and stiffness.1

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.